saroja79838-glitch/Cancer-Detection-/README.md

 ## How to Run

-1. Download the project.
+1. Download or clone the project.
 2. Place the dataset (Cancer Detection dataset.csv) in the project folder.
-3. Open the project in VS Code.
+3. Install the required libraries:

+pip install -r requirements.txt

-4. Run:
+4. Train the model:

-bash
-python breast_cancer_detection.py
+python main.py

+5. Run the Streamlit application:

+streamlit run app.py

 ## Sample Output